vanilla/garden-cli/README.md

 4. It will use method doc blocks to add descriptions for the command and opts.
 Make sure you use PHPDoc syntax.

 You can call `addMethod()` with either a static or instance method.
 If you pass a static method then it will only wire up static setters.
 An instance method will wire up both static and instance methods.

+#### Using the `addCallable()` Method

+You can wire up an ad-hoc closure to the command line by using `addCallable()`.
+This works much like `addMethod()`, but will only reflect the callable's parameters.

+Even though it's not a common practice to add a doc block to an inline closure, you can do so and it will be used to document the command.
+If you don't do so, but at least want a description then use the `OPT_DESCRIPTION` option to provide one.

 ### Running Your Application